jemalmazar/RED-p2-photo-grid/README.md

 - use case for the overflow & text-overflow properties to hide the user info bar and usernames that were too long
 - using the :hover pseudo-class on one element to activate a transition on another element

 **Project Epilogue**

 The most exciting thing I took away from this project was using Instagram API data to populate the web page.
 How to save and extract the required values took some time and thinking but finally arriving at a solution was rewarding.
-Being able to add elements and CSS properties using jQuery/JavaScript is similarly rewarding.
+Learning to use jQuery/JavaScript in a practical way was a good experience.

 This project also introduced improvements to the developer environment with tools such as Gulp, Git, and GitHub.
 While a preprocessor like SASS and a task runner like Browser-Sync makes developing more efficient and convenient.